ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 Add 1 entity to the Data Scope of a plot.

 * **Parameters:**
   - entity: Entity to be added.
-Applicable are Element Set, Oriented Selection Set, Modeling Ply, Production Ply, Analysis Ply, and Sampling Point
+Applicable are Element Set, Oriented Selection Set, Modeling Ply, Production Ply, Analysis Ply, and Sampling Point.

 **Example:**
   Add the Element Set “My_ESet” to a my_plot: